panique/huge/README.md

 ### Planned features

-* A real documentation (currently there's none, but the code is well commented).
+* A real documentation (currently there's none, but the code is well commented)
-* Eventually: OAuth2 implementation (let your users create accounts and login via 3rd party auth, like Facebook, Twitter, GitHub, etc).
-As this is a lot of work and would make the project much more complicated it might make sense to do this in a fork or totally skip it.

 ### Live-Demo <a name="live-demo"></a>